Factsheet: Types of direct payment account

 What next?

-Discuss the options for managing direct payments with your social care worker, family and friends.
+You can discuss your options for managing direct payments with your social care worker, family and friends.

 Independent Lives offer a direct payment support service with free information and advice: